gokhangeyik/notesidian.nvim/README.md

  - With Search, you can search for your notes throughout your entire Obsidian vault and edit them.
  - Provides 3-stage checkbox management for Todo lists (Todo, In progress, Done)
  - Does all this completely independent of Obsidian.
 In other words, you don't need to install Obsidian for this plugin.
+ - Notes and Todo lists open in a floating window by default

 ## Installation